decentralized-identity/bbs-signature/draft-bbs-signatures.md

 Parameters:

 - Ciphersuite_ID (REQUIRED), ASCII string.
 The unique ID of the ciphersuite.
-- expand_length, non-negative integer.
+- expand_length (REQUIRED), non-negative integer.
 Defined by the ciphersuite.
 - H_s (REQUIRED), point of G1.
 The generator for the blinding value of the signature.
 - H_d (REQUIRED), point of G1.
 The generator used to sign the signature domain.